sdclibbery/tradr/README.md

-  x Zoom in and allow swiping left/right if possible x Fetch and process candles client-side x Buttons to switch granularities
- * Display date/times better
- * Live price update
-  * Fetch price client side
- * Indicator to show whether there's more base or quote currency, both balance and available
- * Tradr: order tracking in sqlite
- * order page will need pagination/sorting/filtering
- * Show price and candles on a log plot x Basic drawing x Make sure its not waiting for the iframes before rendering!
+  x Zoom in and allow swiping left/right if possible x Fetch and process candles client-side x Buttons to switch granularities x Show price and candles on a log plot x Basic drawing x Make sure its not waiting for the iframes before rendering! x Display date/times better
-  * refactor and clean
-  * plot proper x axis using time (dont assume it from the index) - also think we're losing the most recent candle at the moment!!
-  * log plot
-  * plot scale lines etc
- * Price and candles auto update
- * EMAs
- * Show live depth chart
 * Order tracking
  x Have a sqlite database
  x Write info on every order to it